junzhaohu/project/final project outline.md

 plane causes backups at terminals and on the runway leading to more delays for the airline.
 This causes the early morning flights to generally have a delay of more than one hour.
-The carriers most effected by this seem to be MQ (whose delays grow quickly at the end of the day), AA (which has the worst late flight delays and seems to be most effected at night) and OO which has no on time flights after 10:00 PM).
+The carriers most affected by this seem to be MQ (whose delays grow quickly at the end of the day), AA (which has the worst late flight delays and seems to be most effected at night) and OO which has no on time flights after 10:00 PM).